Web Key IT’s 16 Steps

 What is it?

 Headings are often in a larger and bold font to visually find the area on the page a user would like to read or use.
-Someone who relies of assistive technology relies on these headings being available not just visually but also programmatically.
+Someone who relies on assistive technology relies on these headings being available not just visually but also programmatically.

 Who does it effect?

-Users who rely on assistive technology to understand, give context and allow for navigation of digital materials.
+Users who rely on assistive technology to understand, give context, and allow for navigation of digital materials.

 Testing